 In July 2018, the Human Rights Council (A/HRC/RES/38/13) requested the Working Group "to analyse further the role of national human rights institutions in facilitating access to remedy for business-related human rights abuses, and to convene a two-day global consultation on these issues, open to all stakeholders, and to inform the Council by its forty-fourth session as appropriate".

-In carrying out this project, the Working Group will consult NHRIs and other relevant stakeholders.
-The Working Group will be holding consultations with both individual NHRIs and their regional networks.
-These consultations will be complemented by a global consultation to be held in 2019 as per the Council resolution.
-The findings of this project will be presented to the Council in June 2020.
+In carrying out this project, the Working Group consulted NHRIs and other relevant stakeholders.
+The Working Group held consultations with both individual NHRIs and their regional networks.
+These consultations were complemented by a Global Consultation, as per the Human Rights Council resolution, in Geneva in October 2019.
+The findings of the project were presented in June 2020.

-At the 2018 UN Forum, the Working Group is organising an interactive dialogue on the "Role of NHRIs in facilitating access to remedy for business-related human rights impacts".
+At the 2018 UN Forum, the Working Group organized an interactive dialogue on the "Role of NHRIs in facilitating access to remedy for business-related human rights impacts".

 Statement by Mr. Ambuj Sharma, Secretary General, National Human Rights Commission of India

 Statement by Ms. Prakairatana Thontiravong, Commisisoner, National Human Rights Commission of Thailand

 Statement by Mr. JHO Kyoung-Jae, Deputy Director, National Human Rights Commission of Korea